blues/note-msp430/README.md

 This is an example of how to use the Notecard and the [note-c][note-c] library with the native TI MSP430 SDK.

-The board that I used for testing is the [board]TI LaunchPad[board] kit with MSP430 MCU, part number [board]MSP-EXP430FR2355[board] which was selected because of its minimalism and the fact that it has an integrated debug probe.
+The board that I used for testing is the [TI LaunchPad][board] kit with MSP430 MCU, part number [MSP-EXP430FR2355][board] which was selected because of its minimalism and the fact that it has an integrated debug probe.

 As a proof-of-concept, this example implements the same functions as the